canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/upgrade-to-ubuntu-pro-at-scale-using-tokens-with-ssm.rst

         - "sudo apt-get update && sudo apt-get upgrade -y"

-The token will be requested to the user when running this document, then it will execute the rest of the code:
+The token will be requested from the user when running this document.
+The document will then do the following:

     1. Run an update (to make sure the pro agent is at the latest version)
-    2. Attach the token
+    2. Attach the token.
     3. Update again in case you have installed software that could get security updates from Pro repositories.

 No reboot is needed.

-Run the SSM script
+3. Run the SSM script
 ------------------

 The SSM script can be run either from the Fleet Manager or with the SSM Run Command.
 More information can be found in `this tutorial <https://ubuntu.com/tutorials/how-to-create-ssm-documents-and-use-them-to-install-packages-massively-with-run-command#1-overview>`